Valve Continuity Equation Calculator

 What Your Flow Rate Means

-Your Flow Rate result tells you exactly how much fluid moves through the valve at a specific pressure difference.
-This number helps you decide if your equipment is working correctly.
+Your Flow Rate result provides an estimate of how much fluid moves through the valve at a specific pressure difference.
+This number provides information to help decide if your equipment is working correctly.

 Matching System Requirements